Labor board rules Tesla must let workers wear union clothing – KION546

 Labor board rules Tesla must let workers wear union clothing

-DETROIT (AP) — The National Labor Relations Board has reversed a Trump-era decision by finding that Tesla can’t stop factory employees from wearing clothing with union insignias while on the job.
+DETROIT (AP) — The National Labor Relations Board has reversed a Trump-era decision by finding that Tesla can’t stop factory employees from wearing clothing with union insignia while on the job.

 The board, in a 3-2 decision released Monday, overruled a 2019 NLRB decision involving Walmart and union clothing.
 The board wrote that a 1945 Supreme Court decision established the precedent for allowing the clothing.